studiohyperset/sensitive-chinese-words-scanner/README.md

   Initial release.

 ## Developer Notes
-- Files are encoded with GB2312, but some characters inside will only work in some systems with GB18030.
+- Files are encoded with [GB2312](https://en.wikipedia.org/wiki/GB_2312), but some characters will only work with [GB18030](https://en.wikipedia.org/wiki/GB_18030) encoding.
-- Some words have Regex elements.
-Those must be escapped.
-Regex phrases should be inserted in their specific file.
+- Some words include regex elements.
+Thes words must be [escaped](https://en.wikipedia.org/wiki/Escape_character).
+Regex phrases should be inserted into their specific files.